-To assess the effectiveness of student learning on a termly basis, the College uses summative assessments such as the Common Test, Block Test, Final Examination and Preliminary Examination.
+To assess the effectiveness of student learning on a termly basis, the College uses Weighted Assessments, Final Examination and Preliminary Examination.
 These assessment modes not only enable teachers to assess the learning of the students at key junctures in the academic calendar, but also provide information for decision-making regarding assignment to special programmes and eligibility for promotion or higher education.
+Teachers also employ other modes of assessment when appropriate, such as project presentations, take-home assignments, and bite-size in-class tests.